Definition of

 Cells under the microscope

-Stem cells can divide and transform into other types of cells.
+Stem cells can divide and change into other types of cells.

-Stem cells have the ability to divide and develop into different types of cells in the body.
-They are distinguished by their ability to self-renew (produce more stem cells) and differentiate into specialized cells, such as neurons, muscle cells, or blood cells.
+Stem cells have the ability to divide and become different types of cells in the body.
+They are distinguished by their ability to self-renew (produce more stem cells) and differentiate into specialized cells, such as neurons, muscle or blood cells.

 Types of stem cells